ILAThinkFactory

 Disclaimer

-Please note that the ILAThinkFactory is a platform for legal practitioners and academicians to express their views on developments in insolvency and bankruptcy laws.
+Please note that the ILAThinkFactory is a platform for legal practitioners, academicians and the students of law, economics and management to express their views on developments in insolvency and bankruptcy laws.
 Views expressed in an article submission and other contributions on ILAThinkFactory are those of the authors, made in their personal capacity.

 ILA and ILAThinkFactory do not: